Raumesh Akbari

 Raumesh Aleza Akbari (ruh-MESH ack-BERRY) (born April 14, 1984) is an American politician and member of the Tennessee Senate for the 29th district since 2019.
 She was formerly a member of the Tennessee House of Representatives for the 91st district.
 She currently serves as First Vice Chair of the Education Committee, and a member of the Commerce and Labor Committee, and the Ethics Subcommittee.
 She is a member of the Democratic Party.

 Early life and education

 Akbari was born in Memphis, Tennessee to parents Lisa and Hooshang, both professional trichologists.
 Her father is from Iran, and her mother is from Memphis.
 She has a fraternal twin, Raumina.

 Akbari is a 2002 graduate of Cordova High School in Memphis, Tennessee.
 She attended Washington University in St. Louis, where she graduated in 2006 with a BA in African American studies and a minor in political science.
 In 2009, Akbari received her Juris Doctor from St. Louis University School of Law.
 She currently directs legal affairs and human resources for Akbari Corp., a small business founded by her parents in 1981.
-Senator Akbari is a member of Delta Sigma Theta sorority and The Links.
+Akbari is a member of Delta Sigma Theta sorority and The Links.